san4b0t/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd application in the application book.
-* After filtering the list, `delete 1` deletes the 1st application in the currently displayed results
+* After filtering the list, `delete 1` deletes the 1st application in the currently displayed results.

 ### Finding job applications: `find`